SoPra-Team-10/KI/README.md

 ### Docker
-In the root directory of the project build the docker image ("server" is the name of the container, this can be replaced by a different name):
+In the root directory of the project build the docker image ("ki" is the name of the container, this can be replaced by a different name):
 ```
-docker build -t server .
+docker build -t ki .
 ```

 Now start the container, you need to map the internal port (8080 by default, to some external port 80 in this case) and map the external file (match.json) to an internal file:
 ```
-docker run -v $(pwd)/match.json:match.json -p 80:8080 server ./KI -a ADRESS -t teamConfig.json -l LOBBY
+docker run -v $(pwd)/match.json:match.json -p 80:8080 ki ./KI -a ADRESS -t teamConfig.json -l LOBBY
 ```
 That's it you should now have a running docker instance.

 ### Manually installing the KI-Client
-If you need to debug the server it can be easier to do this outside of docker.
+If you need to debug the ki it can be easier to do this outside of docker.

 ### Prerequisites